Hashan-Samarakkody/FOODIES/README.md

 #### Profile screen
 ![Profile Screen](16.png)

-## Testing
-Conducted unit testing to ensure each component's functionality.
-Refinements were made based on feedback from testing.
-A Test Document is available in the repository.

 ## Credits
 RecipeBook was developed as part of the INTE 22283 - Mobile Application Development course.
 Special thanks to all contributors for their hard work and dedication.